The Rookery Bridge Refining Co Ltd, Cheshire Gelatines & Edward Gorton (1865-1952)

-The industry was ripe for rationalisation and it was time for the Gortons to cash in.
+In 1948 Rookery Bridge was still going strong but the industry was ripe for rationalisation and it was time for the Gortons to cash in.
 The Rookery Bridge Refining Co Ltd probably closed shortly after the business was purchased by the John Wallace Group.
 In 1964 the Wallace Group bought the Gorton Group, closed Rookery Bridge and concentrated glue production at Paddington Works and gelatines at the Cheshire Gelatine factory at Sutton Weaver.

 The Times reported that in November 1964 Edward Gorton (glue & co makers) was sold to the Glasgow based John Wallace Group for £275,000.
 The John Wallace Group was a conglomerate, a diversified holding company, such companies were all the rage with investors around this time.
 By 1965 The John Wallace Group had interests in a variety of fields: Electrical, Jewellery, Textiles, Retail, Timber Products, Chemicals, Engineering, Printing and Agricultural.

 Later in 1970 Gortons were sold on to Smithfield and Zwanenberg for £350,000.
 Smithfield and Zwanenberg were Kent based animal by products manufacturers and were acquired by S & W Berisford in 1973.
 The Accountant reported on S & W Berisford in 1975 - 'Growth by acquisitions, particularly the commodity brokers J H Rayner (Mincing Lane) and the Smithfield and Zwanenberg group, has been vigorous and the 1973-74 results reflect a full year's contribution from the acquisitions of 1972-73'.